Samrat-ops-hue/Samrat-demo/README.md

 # Samrat-demo
-This is our first repository
+This is our first Git repository
+Author:Samrat Saha